jpverkamp/blog/content/reviews/books/N.K. Jemisin/The Broken Earth/3 - The Stone Sky.md

 <!--more-->

 That is quite the conclusion.
-Everything that made {{< goodreads book="The Fifth Season" >}} and {{< goodreads book="The Obelisk Gate" >}} wonderful--the terrible, raw, apocalyptic nature of the world; the broken people who still hope, who still do what must be done; the complicated depths of magic and life and Earth.
+Everything that made [[The Fifth Season]]() and [[The Obelisk Gate]]() wonderful--the terrible, raw, apocalyptic nature of the world; the broken people who still hope, who still do what must be done; the complicated depths of magic and life and Earth.
 It's all here and and it's somehow... more.

 > How can we prepare for the future if we won’t acknowledge the past?